Arts and cultural events – on your doorstep!

 You may wish to hold a community street event that is open to all residents or a ‘closed’ event, which is just for people on a particular street.
 With this type of event it is particularly important that all residents agree, especially if it will require a road closure or will involve noise.

 Street parties are a traditional part of British culture and provide a great way for communities to celebrate and come together.
-In 2012 there are more reasons than usual for street parties as people celebrate the Queen’s Jubilee, Big Lunch, the Olympics and Paralympics.
 Food is often central to the street party and is a perfect opportunity to share recipes with neighbours or even cooking lessons where everyone can enjoy a diverse range of food.
 Of course live or recorded music and entertainment can form a part of your street party, perhaps someone in your street can play a musical instrument or can get people involved in a sing-along?

 At your street party, holding fun events are a great way to include games for all ages to join in which improve health, fitness and local involvement.
-You could devise your own games from sack to egg and spoon races or compete against other streets with games like tug-of-war etc. This could form a part of the Olympic Community Games, an opportunity to explore cultural heritage and diversity and a way for members of your street or community to share their skills and experience with each other..
+You could devise your own games from sack to egg and spoon races or compete against other streets with games like tug-of-war etc. This could form an opportunity to explore cultural heritage and diversity and a way for members of your street or community to share their skills and experience with each other..

 If you are unable or do not have time to arrange a road closure you may like to consider an informal ‘StreetMeet’ with your neighbours on a driveway, parking area or front garden that does not need getting permission from your local council as it is on private land.
 You can simply pick where you would like this to happen and then have a get-together